trustgraph-ai/trustgraph/README.md

   chunking algorithm to produce smaller text chunks.
 - `embeddings-hf` - A service which analyses text and returns a vector embedding using one of the HuggingFace embeddings models.
+- `embeddings-ollama` - A service which analyses text and returns a vector embedding using an Ollama embeddings model.
 - `embeddings-vectorize` - Uses an embeddings service to get a vector embedding which is added to the processor payload.
 - `graph-rag` - A query service which applies a Graph RAG algorithm to provide a response to a text prompt.
-- `graph-write-cassandra` - Takes knowledge graph edges and writes them to a Cassandra store.
+- `triples-write-cassandra` - Takes knowledge graph edges and writes them to a Cassandra store.
 - `kg-extract-definitions` - knowledge extractor - examines text and
   produces graph edges.